HyperCells/HyperCells.github.io/source/contents/Tutorials/Flat-bands.md

 Export( cgpc, "(2,4,6)_T2.2_3.hcc" ); # export
 ```

-Analogous to the <code class="code-gap" style="font-size:1.1em;">TessellationModelGraph</code> function, all built-in model graph functions only need to be specified on the **primitive cell**.
+Analogous to the <code class="code-gap">TessellationModelGraph</code> function, all built-in model graph functions only need to be specified on the **primitive cell**.
 The model specifications are inherited by subsequent supercell model graphs.
 The Lieb lattice can be constructed as follows:

 ```gap
 # Lieb lattice: